yunn0123/nail-it/backend/nail-resv/README.md

 This is a simple Node.js/Express backend for a nail-artist reservation system.
 It allows technicians to:

 * Define weekly availability by **weekday** with fixed time slots (e.g., Monday at 10:00, Wednesday at 14:00).
-* Customers can fetch available slots for a given date (tomorrow through the nearest 3-month window).
+* Customers can fetch available slots for a given date.
 * Book a slot (with an optional note), which removes it for that specific date.

 All data is stored Supabase with user identification.